Hadas Kotek » Research

 - Kotek, Hadas.
 Intervention, covert movement, and focus computation in multiple wh-questions.
 LSA Annual Meeting extended abstracts.

 This work studies the syntax and semantics of wh-questions, concentrating on English and German multiple questions.
 I argue for covert scrambling of in-situ wh-phrases in English multiple questions, parallel to the overt scrambling of wh-in-situ in German.
 Evidence is provided from experimental data as well as offline judgments.
 My dissertation develops a new semantic framework for questions building on the syntax that I motivate.
 I am currently writing an LI Monograph based on this work.

 - Kotek, Hadas.
 Composing Questions.
-LI monograph, MIT Press.
-(Planned publication date: Spring 2019).
+Linguistic Inquiry Monographs series.
+Cambridge, MA: MIT Press.

 - Kotek, Hadas.
 On the semantics of wh-questions.
 Proceedings of Sinn und Bedeutung (SuB) 20, eds.
 Nadine Bade, Polina Berezovskaya and Anthea Scholler.

 - Kotek, Hadas.
 Against a feature driven view of wh-movement (slides).
 Presentation at the Deutsche Gesellschaft für Sprachwissenschaft (DGfS) 37, workshop: What drives syntactic computation?
 Alternatives to formal features, Leipzig, March 2015.

 - Kotek, Hadas.
 Composing Questions.
 Doctoral dissertation, Massachusetts Institute of Technology.

 - Kotek, Hadas and Martin Hackl.
 An experimental investigation of interrogative syntax/semantics.
 Proceedings of the 2013 Amsterdam Colloquium, eds.
 Maria Aloni, Michael Franke and Floris Roelofsen.

 Scope restrictions in sluicing and ellipsis licensing